 Brittany K. Barnett was a successful accountant for an international firm.
 She switched to law and became a rising star in the corporate legal world, but something along the way moved her into a very different path.

 She threw herself into pro bono work to free those serving life behind bars for non-violent offenses.
 Along with her colleague, MiAngel Cody, she has freed dozens of people.
 Seven of her clients received clemency from President Obama.
 Kim Kardashian West learned about her work and lobbied President Trump to free another client: a 63 year-old grandma (an ordained minister) who had already served 21 years behind bars for a drug offense.

-Learn more about Brittaney’s important work in this episode of the Filevine Fireside.
-Watch out for her new book releasing this September, and consider donating to the Buried Alive Project to help Brittaney drive meaningful reform in the criminal justice system.
+Learn more about Brittany’s important work in this episode of the Filevine Fireside.
+Watch out for her new book releasing this September, and consider donating to the Buried Alive Project to help Brittany drive meaningful reform in the criminal justice system.